François Bayrou: Third presidential election: 2012

-Bayrou was eliminated in the first round, receiving around half of his vote share from 2007; he announced that he would be voting for Socialist François Hollande in the runoff.
+Bayrou was eliminated in the first round, receiving around half of his vote share from 2007; he endorsed Socialist François Hollande in the runoff.

 2017 presidential election

-On 22 February 2017, Bayrou announced that he would not contest the 2017 presidential election, instead endorsing the centrist candidate Emmanuel Macron of En Marche!.
+On 22 February 2017, Bayrou stated that he would not contest the 2017 presidential election, instead endorsing the centrist candidate Emmanuel Macron of En Marche!.
 The alliance surprised French political pundits and rival candidates.
 Part of the agreement was Macron's commitment to support a clean government law proposed by Bayrou.
 Bayrou said that France was "at extreme risk", requiring an "exceptional response", adding that the alliance did not mean that MoDem would be subsumed by En Marche!

 Minister of Justice (2017)

 On 17 May 2017, Bayrou was appointed as Minister of Justice in the first Philippe government.

-Le Canard enchaîné published information that Democratic Movement politician Marielle de Sarnez had been paid for work she had not actually done, embroiling Bayrou in a fictitious jobs scandal.
+Le Canard enchaîné published information that Democratic Movement politician Marielle de Sarnez had been paid for work she had not actually done, embroiling Bayrou in a scandal about fictitious jobs.
 France Info later reported that MoDem had "over a dozen" fictitious jobs in the European Parliament.